-The Bodi are predominantly pastoral, living directly north of the Mursi, with whom they share much of their way of life.
-Except for limited agricultural activity around the Omo River, the Bodi depend entirely on animal husbandry.
+The Bodi tribe is predominantly pastoral, living directly north of the Mursi, with whom they share much of their way of life.
+Except for limited agricultural activity around the Omo River, the Bodi tribe depend entirely on animal husbandry.
 Their culture is very much based on cattle.
-Like the Mursi, the Bodi’s classification of cattle is complex, with over 80 words used to denote different colors and hid patterns.
-They migrate with their cattle, constructing temporary camps to prevent overgrazing of the land, and they also practice slash and burn techniques to grow new grasses.
+Like the Mursi, the Bodi’s classification of cattle is complex, with over 80 words used to denote different colors and hide patterns.
+They migrate with their cattle, constructing temporary camps to prevent overgrazing of the land, and they also practice slash-and-burn techniques to grow new grasses.
 When a child is born, livestock is bestowed upon him; the father will usually present him with an ox and a cow.

 Men dress much like the Mursi and shave their hair in the same way.
 Bodi men are of larger stature than men from the neighboring tribes.
 Women dress in skirts made from goatskin tied at the waist and shoulder.
-The men fasten a strip of cotton or bark-cloth around their waist.
-Like the Mursi people, women cut their hair short and wear a small wooden plate in their ear.
+The men fasten a strip of cotton or bark cloth around their waist.
+Like the Mursi people, women cut their hair short and wear small wooden plates in their ears.
 And like the Karo, Bodi women pierce their bottom lip and fill the hole with a nail or wooden plug in a wider mode.
 Body scarification is practiced by men and broadly by women for decoration.

 The Bodi have three types of marriage: